Protect Your Roof

 Helping You Learn About Waterproofing

-To avoid a host of problems down the road, it is essential that solar designers, installers and the solar industry as a whole follow roofing best practices.
+To avoid a host of problems down the road, it is essential that solar designers, installers, and the solar industry as a whole follow roofing best practices.
 Quick Mount PV was founded in 2006 to address this objective with superior, innovative rooftop mounting products.
-To help insure installers are properly educated on codes, standards, and best practices, IronRidge offers a full range of in-person and web-based training programs to help insure every rooftop installation is 100% waterproof.
+To help ensure installers are properly educated on codes, standards, and best practices, IronRidge offers a full range of in-person and web-based training programs to help ensure every rooftop installation is 100% waterproof.

 Following is basic information about waterproofing, code compliance, the use of galvanized steel, and maintaining roof warranties.
 While primarily intended as a primer for solar professionals, we believe this information can also prove useful to home and business owners who are making decisions about solar PV and/or solar water heating systems.
 IronRidge offers a comprehensive professional training program, described here.

 The Challenge of Rooftop Solar

 Sound waterproofing practices are not a recent innovation.
 Professional roofers have followed proven, often painstaking installation measures to prevent the possibility of leaks for flashed penetrations for decades.
 Historically, roofs had only a few penetrations for plumbing vents and gas vent stacks, but a typical rooftop solar PV installation requires dozens of penetrations.
 Making a solar installation economically feasible requires a quick and easy way to mount the array while ensuring waterproof penetrations.